 Pecha Kucha Presentations

 Each Pecha Kucha presentation will be strictly limited to 6 minutes and 40 seconds, and must contain exactly 20 slides (inclusive of title and acknowledgement slides).
 For more information on the Pecha Kucha format, please visit: www.pechakucha.org.
 We recommend the use of 16:9 format for your presentation.
-Final presentations must be uploaded HERE by Sept.
-13, 2019.
+Final presentations must be uploaded to our site in PowerPoint format by Sept.
+11, 2019.

 All posters must be in A0 Portrait format.
 Landscape format will not be accepted due to space requirements.
 Presenters are expected to print and bring their poster with them to the meeting and display them before the first poster session.
 Presenters are responsible for hanging their own poster on the designated board.
 Presenters are responsible for removing their posters before the general assembly.